-AAMRI is a faculty-led academic initiative rooted in evidence-based practices to promote African American make academic excellence.
+AAMRI is a faculty-led academic initiative rooted in evidence-based practices to promote African American male academic excellence.
 AAMRI also informs the public on how best to create and maintain a culture of Black male excellence in K-16 settings.

 Available to rising sophomores and juniors at UT Austin and Huston-Tillotson University, Discover Law is a five-week residential program designed to help students learn more about the legal profession and what is needed to earn a law degree.

 FLI serves women of color through academic excellence, professional development, and personal growth.
 FLI empowers students through bi-weekly workshops, special events, and an annual leadership retreat.

 Gateway Scholars is a DDCE signature program and one of the largest student success programs on campus.
 It engages students from all undergraduate schools and colleges to facilitate and enhance students’ transition through college.

 The GSC provides opportunities for all members of the UT Austin community to explore, organize, and promote learning around issues of gender and sexuality.